Add a new tile to a dashboard and choose the Alerts tile.

 This walkthrough shows how to add a list of only error alerts where the owner is the currently logged on user.

-- Give the tile a suitable title, for example
+Give the tile a suitable title, for example My error alerts.

 This walkthrough shows how to add a list of recently closed alerts to the default Alerts dashboard on the Overview menu, but you could also add this to a new perspective for particular alerts.